Skip to main content

 How it fits into a broader Mexico eating trip

-If you are travelling through Mexico and using Michelin recognition as a quality anchor, Tacos Los Alexis sits at the accessible end of a spectrum that runs through Pujol at the leading of Mexico City's formal dining hierarchy, and extends to addresses like Levadura de Olla Restaurante in Oaxaca, Animalón in Valle de Guadalupe, or Le Chique in Puerto Morelos for different regional expressions.
+If you are travelling through Mexico and using Michelin recognition as a quality anchor, Tacos Los Alexis sits at the accessible end of a spectrum that runs through Pujol at the top of Mexico City's formal dining hierarchy, extends to addresses like Levadura de Olla Restaurante in Oaxaca, Animalón in Valle de Guadalupe, or Le Chique in Puerto Morelos for different regional expressions.
 Within the capital itself, Máximo and Em represent the mid-to-upper tier of contemporary Mexican cooking if you want to move up in formality after a meal here.

 For travellers comparing Mexican cooking across borders, the contrast with US-based interpretations like Alma Fonda Fina in Denver or Cariño in Chicago is instructive.
-Both are serious restaurants, but eating at Tacos Los Alexis in Roma Norte is the source material , the version against which those adaptations are working.
+Both are serious restaurants, but eating at Tacos Los Alexis in Roma Norte is the source material, the version against which those adaptations are working.

 Mexico City's broader hospitality infrastructure around Colonia Roma is well-developed.
 If you need guidance beyond restaurants, our full Mexico City hotels guide, bars guide, and experiences guide cover the neighbourhood and the city thoroughly.
 For wine-focused travellers, our Mexico City wineries guide is worth checking alongside any restaurant planning.